MALE GENITAL (PENIS) LICHEN SCLEROSUS

 What causes lichen sclerosus is not fully understood.
 It almost never occurs in men who have been circumcised early in life.

-Lichen sclerosus is not caused by an infection, and although the genital area is affected, it cannot be passed to a sexual partner.
+Lichen sclerosus is not caused by an infection and, although the genital area is affected, cannot be passed to a sexual partner.

 Lichen sclerosus may affect some men with auto-immune diseases such as thyroid disease or diabetes, although this link is more common in women.
 It may also be linked to atopic conditions such as eczema, asthma and hayfever.

 Friction or damage to the skin can bring out lichen sclerosus and make it worse.
-This is called a ‘Koebner response’, and is sometimes seen after surgery.
-Some men dribble a small amount of urine after passing water, and it is thought that trapping of urine under the foreskin may bring on male genital lichen sclerosus.
+This is called a ‘Koebner response’ and is sometimes seen after surgery.
+Some men dribble a small amount of urine after passing water, and it is thought that the trapping of urine under the foreskin may cause male genital lichen sclerosus.